Aleksis Kivi: Life

 From 1863 onwards, Kivi devoted his time to writing.
 He wrote twelve plays and a collection of poetry.
 The novel Seitsemän veljestä (Seven Brothers) took him ten years to write.
 Literary critics, especially the prominent August Ahlqvist, disapproved of the book, at least nominally because of its "rudeness" (Romanticism was at its height at the time).
 Ahlqvist also wrote "It is a ridiculous work and a blot on the name of Finnish literature".
 In a review published in Finlands Allmänna Tidning, Ahlqvist wrote that "the brothers' characters were nothing like calm, serious and laborious folk who toiled the Finnish lands."
 It is known that no other critic hated Kivi's writings as much as Ahlqvist, in which case the situation could almost be called "persecution", but the Fennomans also disapproved of Kivi's not-so-virtuous depictions of rural life, which were far from their idealized point of view, and Kivi's excessive drinking may have alienated some.

 In 1865, Kivi won the State Prize for his still often performed comedy Nummisuutarit (Heath Cobblers).
 However, the less-than-enthusiastic reception of his books was taking its toll and he was already drinking heavily.
-His main benefactor Charlotta Lönnqvist, with whom Kivi lived in Siuntio at the time of his creative writing, could not help him after the 1860s.
+His main benefactor Charlotta Lönnqvist, with whom Kivi lived in Fanjunkars Croft in Siuntio at the time of his creative writing, could not help him after the 1860s.

 By 1870, while he was living at Franzén's cottage in Tapanila, Helsinki, Kivi's health collapsed.
 Assailed by typhoid and attacks of delirium, he was hospitalised.
 His doctor diagnosed melancholia due to his "injured dignity as a writer".
 The psychiatrist Kalle Achté concludes, based on a documentary survey, that Kivi was suffering from schizophrenia, although advanced borreliosis has also been suggested.

 Kivi died in poverty in 1872 (aged 38) in Tuusula, at the home of his brother Albert.
 According to legend, his last words were, "I live" ("Minä elän").